mermaidpurse/wrapsher/docs/modules-types.md

 ## Implementation of Modules

 When you `use module mymodule`, the compiler finds the module to include from its include path and includes it in the program.
+By default, the include path is `$WSH_HOME/wsh:wsh`; it can be added to by setting the `WSH_INCLUDE` environment variable or passing directories with `-I` to the compiler.

 Wrapsher doesn't have separate function namespaces, which means a module can define a function for any type, in any namespace.
 By